potassco/clorm/docs/clorm/factbase.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the simple case where the ``Select`` query object contains a ``where`` clause that corresponds to an indexed field then CLORM is able to use this index to make query execution efficient.
+In the simple case where the ``Select`` query object contains a ``where`` clause that corresponds to an indexed field then ClORM is able to use this index to make query execution efficient.

 A ``where`` clause can consist of more the one clause and these are treated as a conjunction.
-Its is also possible to construct more complex clauses using CLORM supplied ``and_``, ``or_``, and ``not_`` constructs.
+Its is also possible to construct more complex clauses using ClORM supplied ``and_``, ``or_``, and ``not_`` constructs.

 .. code-block:: python